North Carolina Rear-End Collision Lawyers

 “Riddle & Brantley found me all the available money from the insurance companies.”

 -David H., Riddle & Brantley client

-Call 1-800-525-7111 today and let’s review your rear-end accident claim in North Carolina.
+Call 1-800-525-7111 today and let’s review your rear-end accident claim.
 You may be entitled to significant financial compensation and a North Carolina personal injury attorney at Riddle & Brantley may be able to help.

 What Are Rear-End Crashes?

 Rear-end collisions occur when the front of one vehicle directly collides with the rear of the vehicle in front of it.
 These collisions can range from minor to deadly, but most frequently cause injuries that can take months or years to fully heal, including whiplash, back injuries, and muscle pain.

 Rear end accidents often happen at stop lights and stop signs when one vehicle slows or stops, but the following driver fails to brake in time to avoid a car crash.